microsoft/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

     https://myapps.microsoft.com
     ```

-2. When prompted to enter a code, type the code which was texted to the mobile phone number that you entered in the previous exercise.
+2. If prompted for MFA to enter a code, use either the phone number or email that you entered in the previous exercise to complete the MFA prompt.

 3. On the **Apps** page of the **Application Access Panel**, select the **APP1 Default Web Site** icon.
 This will automatically open a new browser tab displaying the Default Web Site page on APP1.